Balotelli 'unlikely' to remain at Nice: Vieira

-Striker Balotelli was not involved on Sunday (AEST) as new boss Vieira suffered a losing start in Ligue 1, Nice going down 1-0 at home to newly promoted Reims.
+Striker Balotelli was not involved on Sunday (NZST) as new boss Vieira suffered a losing start in Ligue 1, Nice going down 1-0 at home to newly promoted Reims.

 Asked about the absence of the Italy international, Vieira confirmed the player had made clear his desire to move on after two seasons at the club, and therefore was not considered for selection.